Study in Germany

 Masters degrees

-You'll then be assessed based on an oral presentation of your thesis.
-Unlike in the UK, Germany uses a five-point grading system for awarding Masters degrees.
-These range from 1.0 at best to 4.0 for those who narrowly pass the course.
-A grade of 5.0 constitutes a fail.
+In contrast to the UK, Germany uses a five-point grading system for awarding Masters degrees, ranging from 1.0 for the best to 4.0 for those who narrowly pass the course.
+A grade of 5.0 signifies a fail.

-However, universities now also provide European Credits Transfer System (ECTS) grades alongside the German grade, with a Masters usually worth 120 ECTS.
+Universities now also provide European Credits Transfer System (ECTS) grades alongside the German grade, with a Masters degree usually worth 120 ECTS.

 There are two pathways to Masters study:

-• Consecutive Masters degrees follow on from a closely related undergraduate degree, such as studying for an MSc in biochemistry after completing a BSc in biology.
+- Consecutive Masters degrees - These follow on from a closely related undergraduate degree, such as studying for an MSc in biochemistry after completing a BSc in biology.

-• Non-consecutive Masters degrees involve taking your qualification in another direction, which may require professional work experience, as well as your undergraduate degree, to be accepted.
+- Non-consecutive Masters degrees - These involve taking your qualification in another direction, which may require professional work experience and your undergraduate degree to be accepted.

 Explore Masters courses in Germany by searching DAAD's international programme database.